Getting Started

 Project Structure

-After scaffolding, your project has this structure:
+After scaffolding, your project has this shape:

 my_app/